Open Bible Data Home About News OET Key

 הַנִּשְׁקָפָ֖ה כְּמוֹ־שָׁ֑חַר יָפָ֣ה כַלְּבָנָ֗ה בָּרָה֙ כַּֽחַמָּ֔ה

-Here, the man first compares the woman to the sun in the morning as it dawns.
-He then compares the woman’s beauty to the beauty of the moon.
+Here the man first says that the woman is like the sun in the morning as it dawns.
+He then says that her beauty is like the beauty of the moon.
 He then compares the woman’s radiance to the radiance of the sun.
-If it would be helpful to your readers, you could explain the basis of these comparisons as modeled by the UST.
+If it would be helpful to your readers, you could state these comparisons explicitly.

 Note 5 topic: figures-of-speech / simile